DearAstoria/Camargo.Jaden.J-Resume/docs/index.md

 - Currently working with a team of annotators, head by our product manager, and mentored by the developers to detail 3D cloud points in preparation for our client's Machine Learning algorithmn.

-- Gaining valuable real life insight in Software Engineering life cycles.
+- Gaining valuable real life insight into Software Engineering life cycles.

 ---